Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Do you need travel insurance for studying, working and traveling abroad?
 A guide to travel insurance for students.

-Read more about student travel insurance
+What does student travel insurance cover?

 - Travel money losses.
 If you lose your credit card, cash or money order, you could be reimbursed.

 - Personal liability claims.
 If you cause damage to another person or ptheir roperty, travel insurance can help with costs.

 - Unexpected returns home.
 Covers extra costs to get home if you have to cut your stay short.

 What insurance do I need to study abroad?

 1. Default health insurance from your destination school